butterpigpig001/digiRunner/README.md

 ## Sign in to your new digiRunner instance

-To sign in to digiRunner, get the digiRunner HTTP address.
+digiRunner installation is complete.
+Please wait 15-20 minutes, then sign in to digiRunner and retrieve the HTTP address.

 ```shell
 EXTERNAL_IP=$(kubectl -n$NAMESPACE get ingress -l "app.kubernetes.io/name=$APP_INSTANCE_NAME" \